kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ## querying ... done
 ```

-Next on the basis of this KNN we will call clusters
+On the basis of this KNN graph, we will call clusters

 ```r
 r$getKnnClusters(method=infomap.community, type='PCA')
 ```

-Next we generate a 2 dimensional embedding of the data for visualization purposes with largeVis.
-LargeVis is much faster that the tSNE often used in single-cell analysis.
+Next we generate a 2D embedding of the data with largeVis for visualization:

 ```r
 M <- 30